countertenor/mozart/README.md

 1. Run the command `export PATH=$PATH:$(go env GOPATH)/bin`) (_Please note_ - to make it persistent, you will have to add the command to your .bashrc)
 1. Run `go get github.com/rakyll/statik`
 1. Create a new directory inside `resources/templates`.
 This will be the base module under which all your modules will exist.
+1. (Optional) Delete the existing `test-module` inside `resources/templates` if you want a clean slate.
+That folder is only for reference.
+Leaving that folder will not mean any harm, it will just be included in the final binary.

 #### 2. Modularize